Samsung/tizen-docs/docs/application/vstools/install.md

 ## Prerequisites

-To work with Visual Studio Tools for Tizen, your computer must have:
+To work with Visual Studio Tools for Tizen, your computer must have the following:

 - At least 1.5 GB of available disk space.
 - Visual Studio 2017 to use Tizen 4.0 and 5.0.